vliux/Dachshund/README.md

         }

         // implement your additional logic below
-        public void addSomething(){...}
+        public void addRandom(){ insert(...); ... }
     }

+As annotated, the table was added in DB version 2 (minVersion = 2), the column "username" was added in ver 2 also as it derives the value from table; while column "userage" was a new column added in version 3.

 Step 2.
 Init DbManager:

-    // here we specify dbVersion is 2, so if your current db versoin is 1, Dachshund will upgrade it to 2 by adding 'userAge' into table MyDbTable
+    // here we specify dbVersion is 3, so if your current db versoin < 3, Dachshund will upgrade it by adding 'userAge' into table MyDbTable
-    DbManager dbManager = DbManager.init(getContext().getApplicationContext(), new Class<BaseDbTable>[]{MyDbTable.class}, "myDataBase", 2);
+    DbManager dbManager = DbManager.init(getContext().getApplicationContext(),
+        new Class<BaseDbTable>[]{MyDbTable.class},
+        "myDataBase", 3);

 Step 3.
 Use your table:

     MyDbTable dbTable = (MyDbTable)dbManager.getTable(MyDbTable.class);
-    dbTable.addSomething();
+    dbTable.addRandom(); // while trigger db creation or upgrade here

 Step 4.
 THAT'S ALL!

-Note!
-For upgrade from old version, only new columns are added, not-used columns are not removed.